MENU

 Are there a limited number of DGRATS scholarships available?

-Are DGRATS scholarships restricted to new students only?
+Is DGRATS restricted to new students only?
 That is to say students that did not receive their bachelor’s and/or master’s degree(s) at Florida Tech.

 Are DGRATS scholarships restricted to support doctoral students working with new/young faculty?